 Ask Ella: The Basic Bouquet Fillers Everyone Should Know

-Ask Ella is a reoccurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
+Ask Ella is a recurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
 This column is dedicated exclusively to common and rare varieties of flowers you’re likely to find at your local market.
 This week, we spotlight the big three fillers: eucalyptus, lemon leaves, and ferns.

 The darling of every Pinterest bouquet, eucalyptus comes in a variety of shapes and sizes, but the most common type you’re likely to see is silver dollar eucalyptus, which hangs in elegant, willowy branches (pictured here).
 It’s an excellent option for smaller arrangements, as it tends to come with many segments to stem, which can each be cut and worked in without breaking the bank.
 That isn’t to say it doesn’t work for larger arrangements– but it can get a little unwieldy, as the different branches can weigh themselves down and go every which way, so if you’re using silver dollar eucalyptus in a larger bouquet, anchor it firmly with floral wire.